 Self-service food programs are on their way out.
-Latest statistics from Technomic (June 2020), for example, suggest that almost two out of every three (64%) operators are moving away from self-service in favor of pre-prepared, staff-served food options, like grab-and-go, to-go and delivery food programs that can be ordered in advance.
+Latest statistics from Technomic suggest that almost two-thirds out of operators are moving away from self-service in favor of pre-prepared, staff-served food options, like grab-and-go, to-go and delivery food programs that can be ordered in advance.

-It’s a trend that has been accelerated by the pandemic for both commercial and non-commercial foodservice programs—having been identified as one of the most efficient ways to feed large groups safely, efficiently and with zero or minimal contact.
+It’s a trend that has been accelerated for both commercial and non-commercial foodservice programs—having been identified as one of the most efficient ways to feed large groups safely, efficiently, and with zero or minimal contact.

 Operators have quickly adapted to establish greater customer confidence.
 In schools, for example, self-serve stations have become impossible to manage under new sanitation standards.
 Here and elsewhere, the need to rebuild consumer confidence is the primary reason that self-serve food programs are unlikely to return any time soon.
 Indeed, it seems to be indefinitely on hold, which leaves foodservice operators with a challenge.

 Pre-prepared food programs are clearly the way forward, but how do operators address the dual challenge of maximizing food quality and minimizing waste?
 Poor quality is invariably a result of inconsistent cooking applications and harsh holding techniques– issues that can both be easily overcome when armed with the right equipment to keep your food hot.

 The range of Alto-Shaam heated holding products is extensive, from heated shelf merchandisers and hot hold cabinets through to drawer warmers and hot food wells.
 Choosing holding equipment with gentle, precise Halo Heat® Technology allows operators to maintain the highest food quality, and achieve longer hold times without harsh heating elements, fans or added humidity.
 They allow for food to be produced in advance, before peak service times, and held at the optimal temperature for on- or off-premise service.

 How to make the most out of your food warmers